Malparida

 Malparida (The Wicked Girl) is a 2010 Argentine telenovela aired by Channel 13 in the prime time.
 It ran from April 2010 to February 2011.
 It is protagonized antagonistically by Renata (played by Juana Viale), a cold and scheming woman seeking revenge against a man that had caused the death of her mother.
 The term "Malparida" (Misbegotten) denotes in Spanish a woman of questionable reputation.

 Creation

 Channel 13 had great success in 2009 with Valientes, a Primetime Soap Opera with a vengeance plot and a dramatic genre.
 After it ended, Alguien que me quiera, a comedy, took over the prime time but didn't achieve the same success.
-Shortly after, it was re-scheduled and the prime time was given to a new dramatic soap opera called Malparida.
+Shortly after, it was rescheduled and the prime time was given to a new dramatic soap opera called Malparida.
 Gonzalo Heredia, one of the main actors of Valientes, was chosen in one of the leading roles along with Juana Viale and Raúl Taibo.

 The character Gracia, played by Selva Alemman, makes constant references to the pagan cult of San La Muerte.

 The autistic character, Manu, played by Joaquín Wang took part in the script design because the scripts were still at a developing stage when he was hired.